-The General Plan establishes a refined street classification system to categorize roadways and other transportation facilities, as shown in Figure MT-1: Circulation Diagram.
+The General Plan establishes a refined street classification system to categorize roadways and other transportation facilities, as shown in Figure MT-1, Major Street Circulation Diagram.
 Each classification reflects the character of the facility as well as its function within the context of the entire transportation system.
 Each classification has standards considering a facility's relation to surrounding land uses, existing rights-of-way, accessibility via other roadways, and appropriate travel speeds.
 This classification system is used for engineering design and traffic operation standards.

-The project includes the identification and adoption of Official Plan Lines (OPL) for the East Central Avenue street segment located between State Route 41 and South Cedar Avenue for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.
+The proposed project includes the identification and adoption of OPLs for the South Temperance Avenue street segment located between East Jensen Avenue and the on- and off-ramp for Freeway 180 for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.